Digital on-screen graphics by country: Overview

-The SNRT and 2M use permanent on-screen DOGs for their TV channels.
-In contrast, other channels such as Medi 1 TV and Al-Aoula hide their DOGs during commercial breaks.

-Asia
+MENA

 Arab world

 Arabic TV logos are placed in the top-right and top-left except for Al-Jazeera, whose logo appears on the bottom-right of the screen.
 Some Arabian TV stations hide their logos during commercial breaks and promos/trailers, such as Dubai TV, Dubai One, Funoon, the Egyptian CBC and Nile TV networks, ART Hekayat, ART Hekayat 2, Iqraa, and Al-Jazeera.

 Abu Dhabi TV and MBC1 initially had their logos at the bottom-right corner from their launch until the mid-2000s, when they were moved to the top-right corner.

+Iran

+Iranian broadcaster IRIB introduced DOGs in early 2000s.
+Unlike other Middle Eastern nations that introduced DOGs on their TV networks in 1990s, Iran was very late in this practice.
+Almost all Iranian TV channels display DOGs at top-left corner of the screen.
+The few exception is IRIB-owned channels remove DOGs during news broadcasts.